Samsung/tizen-docs/docs/application/web/guides/connectivity/nfc.md

 | `http://tizen.org/appcontrol/operation/nfc/card_emulation/default_changed` | `NULL`                                   | `NULL`                                   |

 \* The `<protocol_code>` and `<scheme>` must be in sync.
 See [NFCForum-TS-RTD_URI_1.0](http://members.nfc-forum.org/apps/group_public/document.php?document_id=5078) and NFC RTD (Record Type Definition) documentation on the NFC forum.

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable